Lucodivo/NoopScenes/README.md

 ```

 #### Vertex & Fragment Shaders
+- Standards for vertex/fragment shaders make it so that swapping in/out shaders is as simple as possible
 - Using binding points for uniform buffer objects requires us to use at least GLSL #version 420

 Vertex attribute input variables:
 - According to documentation for glGet, GL_MAX_VERTEX_ATTRIBS must be at least 16.
 - Four indices are reserved and will be using the following naming convention.
 ```
 layout(location = 0) in vec3 inPos;
 layout(location = 1) in vec3 inNormal;